certuna/Applescripts-for-Music/README.md

 Clearly, for search/filter/smart playlists to work as expected, these songs need to be tagged with their *original* release year, and preferably, the genre of the specific song.
 But looking up every single song, checking its original release year and genre(s), and writing that in the tags is tedious manual work.
 MusicBrainz Picard is pretty awesome, but will still tag (most) compilation album tracks with the release date of the album, not the years when the original singles were released.
 Genres also only go on the album level.
 This is where this script comes in: it will try to find the *original single* on Discogs, and tag the song with that year and its specific genre(s).

 ### How to install:
-1. Download the `Discogs Year and Genres.applescript` file from this repository to your drive
-2. Open it in Script Editor
+1. Download the `Discogs Year and Genres.applescript` file from this repository to your drive and open it in Script Editor
-3. Replace the text `please_insert_your_own_API_key_here` in the `QueryDiscogs` function with your own [Discogs API key](https://www.discogs.com/settings/developers) (you need to set up a Discogs account if you haven't got one)
+2. Replace the text `please_insert_your_own_API_key_here` in the `QueryDiscogs` function with your own [Discogs API key](https://www.discogs.com/settings/developers) (you need to set up a Discogs account if you haven't got one)
-4. If you are on macOS Mojave or older, you still have iTunes.
+3. If you are on macOS Mojave or older, you still have iTunes.
 Replace the `tell application "Music"` line with `tell application "iTunes"`
 4. Save the script as `Discogs Year and Genres.scpt`
 5. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
 If the folder doesn't exist, create it. (note: for iTunes users, the folder is `/Library/iTunes/Scripts`)
 6. When you open Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`